aodr3w/page-analysis-api/README.md

 	Note: The output will vary based on the LLM in use and the content of the provided page.

 Notes

 •	You can configure which LLM (model) Ollama uses by modifying the Go client code (llm.NewClient()).

 •	If you want to extract only certain parts of the HTML (e.g., <body>), you can modify the fetching logic in fetchHTML or use an HTML parser for more robust parsing.

 •	The above example shows a simplified prompt and response.
 Actual usage can involve more complex instructions or formatting for the LLM.

-Enjoy exploring the Page Analysis API!
-If you encounter any issues or have suggestions, feel free to open a pull request or create an issue in the repository.